Guide to supplementary reason codes

 Conduct an enhanced supplementary eye examination when you deem it clinically appropriate to support the care of the patient.

-Use this code for any additional or repeat procedures requiring dilation that are required to refine a diagnosis or clinical outcome.
-The result will determine whether the patient needs referral or can be retained for ongoing care in the community.
+This code is to be used for additional or repeat procedures requiring dilation and which are required to refine a diagnosis or clinical outcome in order to determine whether the patient needs referral or can be retained for ongoing care in the community.

-Use this code specifically for a suspect glaucoma review, in keeping with SIGN 144 guidance for diagnosis and referral for glaucoma, and which requires dilation.
+This code is to be used specifically for a suspect glaucoma review, in keeping with SIGN 144 guidance for diagnosis and referral for glaucoma, and which requires dilation.
 This includes ocular hypertension.

-Use this code for a supplementary eye examination of a patient with a suspect or diagnosed anterior eye condition within the normal interval between primary eye examinations.
-Dilation will occur.
+This code is to be used for a supplementary eye examination of a patient with a suspect or diagnosed anterior eye condition within the normal interval between primary eye examinations, and which requires dilation.
+Practitioners should follow Annex C to determine how to make an appropriate claim for treatment of an anterior eye condition.

-Use this code for a post-operative cataract examination of a patient, which includes refraction, an ocular examination and (if required) a feedback report, and also requires dilation.
+This code is to be used for a post-operative cataract examination of a patient, which includes refraction, an ocular examination and (if required) a feedback report, and also requires dilation.
+This code should not be used for a post-operative cataract examination of a patient where a GOS provider has, is or will receive remuneration outwith GOS arrangements for undertaking the appointment.
+Such examinations do not form part of GOS.

 5.0 – First Specialist Supplementary Eye Examination Appointment